juanfcarrillo/PicoPlaca/README.md

 If the plate if free to go
 ![Restriction](docs/assets/without-restriction.png)

+The main logic of checking the plate restriction is a utility that help us to know if a plate can be driven that day

 The project is made to predict the traffic restrictions in Quito

 Days based Restrictions: